merlijnkersten/timeslices/README.md

 _Table 7_: Definition of the weekday timeslices.
 The length of the timeslices, expressed as an annual percentage, is calculated over 2015-2021 but can vary year-to-year due to differences of the date of public holidays.
 Note that the length of the working day/weekend day slices is not exactly 5/7 and 2/7 (71.4% and 28.6%), respectively, due to the inclusion of public holidays as weekend days.

 These timeslices were then combined to into groups, based on my judgement of which combinations would produce interesting and usable results.
 This was broadly done by including at least one long-term timeslice (season, month) and at least one short-term timeslice (daynite, hour, etc).
-Not all groups were analysed extensively due to time constraints,
+Not all groups were analysed extensively due to time constraints.

 | Name | Group                                   | Size             |
 | ---- | --------------------------------------- | -----------------|